When entering a transaction or executing a Pricing Scenario, the Price Calculations do not calculate as expected in Rockton Pricing Management (RPM).

 - The Calculation is set as a positive rather than negative or set as negative and should be positive.

 For example, if the Price Calculation is a 10% discount, the Percent should be -10.

 - The Price Calculation is not marked to modify the unit price.

-If the option is not marked, the Price Calculation will calculate but will not change the calculated Unit Price.
+If the option is not marked, the Price Calculation calculates but does not change the calculated Unit Price.
 This is helpful if you want to track specific calculations to GL Accounts but not change the Unit Price.
 For example, you could use this in rebates, commissions, and such.

-If the options is marked, Price Calculations such as discounts, markups, and fees can be tracked and will adjust the unit price.
+If the options is marked, Price Calculations such as discounts, markups, and fees are tracked and adjust the unit price.

 - From the Base Starting Price is or is not marked as needed.

-If the From the Base Starting Price check box is marked, all Price Calculations are calculated off of the starting price.
-If the check box is not marked, the price is calculated based on the last calculated price.
+If the From the Base Starting Price check box is marked, all Price Calculations calculate off of the starting price.
+If the check box is not marked, the price calculates based on the last calculated price.
 This is helpful if you have multiple discounts but don’t want each discount calculated on the original price but rather from price from the previous calculation.

 - Not set to track adjustments in the Tracking section.